juanuys/juanuys.github.io/_posts/2019-09-04-picture-book-progress-report.md

 category: blog
 ---

 Over the past 8 weeks I spent some time on the Polly picture book illustrations.
-(Amongst other things - I managed to run 18 miles on the North Norfolk coastal path completely by accident, but that's a story for when you buy me a drink.)

 I've done about 14 pages, with about 18 more to go.
 Here is the first page: